Abduraheem-H/100-days-of-python/README.md

 - ✅Day 36 - Stock Alert Application
 - ✅Day 36 - Workout Tracking Using Google Sheets and Nutritionix NLP API
 - ✅Day 47 - The Spotify Playlist using Python Spotipy library and BeautifulSoup
+- ✅Day 48 - The Amazon Price Tracker